Voyages of Christopher Columbus: Lesser Antilles and Puerto Rico

 While I was in the boat, I captured a very beautiful Carib woman, whom the said Lord Admiral gave to me.
 When I had taken her to my cabin she was naked—as was their custom.
 I was filled with a desire to take my pleasure with her and attempted to satisfy my desire.
 She was unwilling, and so treated me with her nails that I wished I had never begun.
 But—to cut a long story short—I then took a piece of rope and whipped her soundly, and she let forth such incredible screams that you would not have believed your ears.
 Eventually we came to such terms, I assure you, that you would have thought that she had been brought up in a school for whores.)

-The fleet continued to the Greater Antilles, first sighting the eastern coast of the island of Puerto Rico, known to its native Taino people as Borinquen, on the afternoon of 17 November 1493.
-The fleet sailed along the island's southern coast for a whole day, before making landfall on its northwestern coast at the Bay of Añasco, between the towns of Mayagüez and Aguadilla, early on 19 November 1493.
-Upon landing, Columbus christened the island San Juan Bautista after Saint John the Baptist, preacher and prophet who baptized Jesus Christ, and remained anchored there for two days, 20 and 21 November 1493.
+The fleet continued to the Greater Antilles, first sighting the eastern coast of the island of Puerto Rico, known to the native Taíno people as Borinquen, on the afternoon of 17 November 1493.
+The fleet sailed along the island's southern coast for a whole day, before making landfall on its northwestern coast at the Bay of Añasco, between the modern towns of Mayagüez and Aguadilla, early on 19 November 1493.
+Upon landing, Columbus christened the island San Juan Bautista after Saint John the Baptist, the preacher and prophet who baptized Jesus Christ, and remained anchored there for two days, 20 and 21 November 1493.
 Fleet member Diego Álvarez Chanca recounts that as they sailed along the southern coast of Puerto Rico, a Taino woman and boy, who had volunteered to join them on board in Guadeloupe, after having been rescued together with a group of at least 20 women the Caribs had been keeping as sex slaves, swam ashore, having recognized their homeland.
 The women rescued in Guadeloupe explained that any male captives were eaten, and that their own male offspring were castrated and made to serve the Caribs until they were old enough to be considered good to eat.
 The Europeans rescued three of these boys.